Emergency Preparedness

 Current partners in the agreement include – Ministry for Child and Family Development, Child and Youth Mental Health, School District 46 and the Sunshine Coast RCMP.

-The school works closely with families and the Public Health Nurse to maintain a safety plan for students.
-A safety plan must be established before administration of any medications by school personnel is allowed.
-Parents are welcome to come to the school to administer medications themselves if a doctor form has not been completed.
+The school collaborates with families and the Public Health Nurse to ensure student safety.
+A safety plan must be in place before school staff can administer any medication.
+Parents are welcome to come to the school and administer medications themselves if a completed doctor’s form is not on file.

-If your child has a known life-threatening medical condition or diagnosis (e.g. allergies resulting in anaphylaxis, seizure disorder, asthma, diabetes, etc.) please make an appointment with the principal at the beginning of every school year to review emergency plans specific to your child’s condition.
+If your child has a life-threatening medical condition (e.g., anaphylaxis, seizure disorder, asthma, diabetes), please schedule a meeting with the principal at the beginning of each school year to review their emergency plan.

 Traffic Safety